 One of the biggest tools in my sobriety toolbox has been meditation.
-When you hear the word “meditation” what comes to mind?

-Meditation, simply put, is the practice of mindfulness or focus.
 There are many ways that people practice this.

 Any time you stop the racket in your brain long enough to focus on silence, the dishes you are washing, or your breath, you are practicing meditation, or rather, you are practicing mindfulness.

 Have you ever sat mesmerized by a running stream of water, so much so that you lose time a little?